Congratulations on being offered admission to the University of Toronto's Faculty of Arts & Science!

 Get into Residence

-- Keep your eye out for residence information (which is usually sent by email).
-Follow the procedures in your residence offer letter.
+- Your residence will send you an email with instructions on how to accept your residence offer.
 If you plan on living off-campus, the Housing Services Office can provide information about finding an apartment.

 Join a Community